gooddata/gooddata-ui-sdk/libs/sdk-backend-mockingbird/README.md

 Instead, our efforts need to be focused on enhancing the non-legacy recorded backend and having all tests (eventually also old tests) run against the reference workspace.

+## Composite Backend

+This implementation of Analytical Backend SPI allows merging multiple analytical backend instances into one.
+Each component declares what for what workspace it has the data and the composite delegates all requests for that workspace into the respective component.

 ## License

 Copyright (C) 2007-2020, GoodData(R) Corporation.
 All rights reserved.